 1 rounded tbs honey

-100g coconut oil (or butter, if you want dairy), melted with the honey and cooled
+100g coconut oil (or butter, if you want dairy), melted with the maple syrup/coconut sugar and cooled

 3 tbs unsweetened almond milk (or other unsweetened milk).